jdcloudcom/en/documentation/Video-Service/Media-Processing-Service/API-Reference/Video-Transcoding-API/User-Signature-Authentication.md

 3. Delete any spaces that appear at either end of the delimiter between the request header and the content.

-for example, convert x-jss-server-side-encryption:  false into x-jss-server-side-encryption:false
+For example, convert x-jss-server-side-encryption:  false into x-jss-server-side-encryption:false

 1. Separate each header and content with the \n delimiter and splice the final CanonicalizedHeaders.